wonderunit/storyboarder/server/README.md

 Now you'll have `server/cert.pem` and `server/key.pem`, which the server will use automatically when in `development` mode.

-By default, all the apps (Shot Generator, AR, XR) connects to the `stbr.link`, but not to the localhost.
+By default, all the apps (Shot Generator, AR, XR) connect to `https://stbr.link`.

-If you want to change it to the localhost, then change the link in the `root/src/js/shared/network/config.js`
+To connect to a local server instead, temporarily change `STBR_HOST` in `src/js/shared/network/config.js` to `localhost`.

 ## Usage

 From the Storyboarder root source folder:

+    cd server
     npm install
-    npm run build
+    PORT=443 npm start

-    cd server/dist
-    node ./server.js
+If a `server/.env` file exists, it can be used to define the `PORT` environment variable, e.g.:

+    PORT=443

 or, from root, to run both Storyboarder and the P2P server in development mode

     npm start

+To build to `server/dist/server.js`:

+    cd server
+    npm install
+    npm run build

 ## Deploy

-0. Don't forget to install all the node modules in the server folder
+- Don't forget to install all the node modules in the server folder
-1. Build whole app, using `npm run build` in the root directory
+- Build whole app, using `npm run build` in the root directory
-6. Run `npm run deploy:prod` in the root directory to deploy server to the stbr.link
+- Run `npm run deploy:prod` in the root directory to deploy server to the stbr.link